 Managing Your Pitbull’s Shedding

-There’s no real reason to consider buying a de-shedding tool for your Pitbull, as most fur should be easily managed by a high-quality pin brush.
+There’s no real reason to consider buying a de-shedding tool for your Pitbull, as a high-quality pin brush should easily manage most fur.
 Every dog is different, so if you find your pup shedding more than normal, a de-shedding tool (they aren’t expensive) may be useful if your veterinarian has ruled out medical issues and your Pitbull just sheds more than others.

 As mentioned, Pitbulls have sensitive skin.
 This means that using a harsher shampoo is not recommended.
 Even an “average” commercially graded shampoo should be avoided.
 We recommend sticking to an Oatmeal shampoo or a shampoo that’s been handpicked for Pitbulls.
 If you start off bathing your pup with the right shampoo, you can at least rule it out as a possibility of a cause for additional fur loss.

-We recommend at least a once per month bathing of your pup, and some dogs will do just fine with twice per month.
+We recommend bathing your dog at least a once per month and some dogs will do just fine with twice per month.
 This frequency will likely also depend on if your Pitbull spends a considerable amount of time outdoors vs. being a mostly indoor pup.

 Diet matters.
-Pitbulls should eat a high-quality dog food that supports their coat.
+Pitbulls should eat high-quality dog food that supports their coat.
 If you go the budget route on your dog’s food, it can cause nutritional deficiencies.
-This can impact your dog’s coat, and their shedding frequency.
-We recommend feeding your Pitbull a high-quality dry kibble, but also include other ingredients like oats or sweet potatoes which are both high in nutrient value.
+This can impact your dog’s coat and its shedding frequency.
+We recommend feeding your Pitbull a high-quality dry kibble that includes nutrient-rich ingredients like oats or sweet potatoes.

 Frequently Asked Questions

 Pitbulls shed.
 There’s no way around that.
-But successful canine care will help ensure that your pup’s coat will appear less on the clothing of your guests or on the floor of your home.
-If you stick to a regular brushing routine, bathe your pup regularly and entrust their health to a high-quality food, a Pitbull’s shedding is quite easy to manage.
+But successful canine care helps ensure that your pup’s coat appears less on your clothing and floor.
+If you stick to a regular brushing routine, bathe your pup regularly and entrust their health to high-quality food, a Pitbull’s shedding is quite easy to manage.

 If their shedding habits are a cause for concern, put your mind at ease.
 While some people may insist in other reasons not to adopt a Pitbull, their coats are certainly not one of them.